Bitcoin-ABC/bitcoin-abc/modules/ecash-script/README.md

-1.0.0 Initial support for OP_RETURN parsing with functions `consume` and `consumeNextPush` 1.1.0 New functions `swapEndianness` and `isHexString` 2.0.0 Modify `consumeNextPush` to return object `{data, pushedWith}` instead of string `data`
+1.0.0 Initial support for OP_RETURN parsing with functions `consume` and `consumeNextPush` 1.1.0 New functions `swapEndianness` and `isHexString` 2.0.0 Modify `consumeNextPush` to return object `{data, pushedWith}` instead of string `data` 2.1.0 New function `getStackArray` to return an array of hex pushes from an OP_RETURN outputScript